It isn’t here yet but Halloween is galloping down the road and the headless horseman will soon be here.

 With our shopping expedition finding its trophy, we head for the Owl Cafe for a green chili cheeseburger.

 When you say the words Halloween and Albuquerque, over and over again, you start to lose your mind.

-On the way out of Old Town, I scratch my head to make sure it is still there, and, it is.
+On the way out of Old Town, I scratch my head to make sure it is still up there, and, thankfully,it is.

 I’m on my way soon for Belize and Ecuador.